 In the 1990s the emergence of a truly national league caught the attention of international media organisation News Corporation, who formed their own ‘Super League’, admitting some of the existing clubs and poaching prominent players.

 In 1997 the one and only season of the Super League ran opposite to the ARL with a total of 22 teams running across the two competitions, most of them struggling to turn a profit.

 Eventually a compromise was brokered that allowed a single league to be run and this was the birth of the NRL.
 It ran with 20 teams in 1998 but this was reduced by merger and removal to 14 by 2000.
 This was later bolstered to 16 by the return of South Sydney in 2002 and the creation of the Gold Coast Titans in 2007.

-The League’s premiership trophy is known as the Provan-Summons trophy.
+The league’s premiership trophy is known as the Provan-Summons trophy, named after Norm Provan and Arthur Summons.
 The Brisbane Broncos are the most successful team in the modern NRL, with three premiership wins to date (1998, 2000 and 2006).

 The Clive Churchill Medal is awarded each year to the player judged the best on ground in the NRL Grand Final, while the Dally M Medal is awarded each year to the player of the year.